aditya-as17/gatsbynetlify/content/pages/about.md

 Business, economics, technology, finance intrigues me.
 Therefore, in this website, I write long form essays, build tools, list resources on those subjects.

+> I tweet about investing, growth and learning.
+You can check my tweets here,  [@Aditya_97](https://twitter.com/Aditya_as97).
+If that looks valuable and relevant to you, You can follow me on twitter.

 I write a weekly newsletter on substack, **[Deconstructed](https://decons.substack.com/)** in which I take anecdotes/incidents/news from business and technology world, explain the issue in brief and write investment lessons and applications of it.
 <!--
 you should have a folder to store all your images on gdrive sharmaaditya